frederic-perez/AmE-dictionary/data/dictionary.md

 __flip turn__ _n_
 __flip-flop<sup>1</sup>__ _n_
 __flip-flop<sup>2</sup>__ _v_ :three: Reverse (a direction, attitude, or course of action). _Larry may promise you a ticket now, but I would not be surprised if he flip-flops on that decision later._ _Politicians who flip-flop get mocked._
-__flippant__ _adj_ :seven::astonished: / FLIP-unt / Lacking proper respect or seriousness.
+__flippant__ _adj_ :eight::astonished: /FLIP-unt/ Lacking proper respect or seriousness.
 Marked by disrespectful levity or casualness. _Syn_ frivolous, irreverent, saucy, glib, pert, impertinent, impudent _The coach made a flippant response to the media’s questions about the unexpected loss._
 __flipper__ _n_ :two: __1__ The flat broad limb of seals, whales, penguins, and other aquatic animals, specialized for swimming.
 __flippers__ _n_ :camera:
 __flipside__ _n_